-He is a fellowship trained hand & wrist surgeon from the UK & has worked as a Consultant Orthopaedic Surgeon in the UK.
+He is a fellowship trained Orthopedic Hand & Wrist Surgeon from the UK & has worked as a Consultant Orthopaedic Surgeon in the UK.
 He specialises in advanced wrist surgery and Sports related injuries to the wrist, including Wrist Arthroscopy.

 The common sports related injuries he treats surgically include – scaphoid fractures and Scaphoid Non union, TFCC ligament repairs, Scapholunate (S-L) ligament repairs and Scapholunate Ligament Reconstruction, Wrist Ganglions and Endocopic Carpal Tunnel Release.

 Wrist arthroscopy is a minimally invasive surgical procedure performed to view, diagnose, and treat problems of the wrist joint.

 Wrist arthroscopy may be necessary to help in diagnosing and treating these conditions:

 Wrist arthroscopy is performed as a day surgery where patients are able to go home within several hours after their surgery.
 It is usually performed under regional or general anesthesia.
 One or two small half-inch incisions, known as portals, are made on the back of your wrist.
 The portals are placed in specific locations on the wrist, depending on the areas that need to be visualized.

 The arthroscope and special surgical instruments are inserted into the wrist through these portals.
 Guided by the images relayed from the arthroscope, any necessary repairs depending on the particular problem is performed.